openfaas/openfaas.github.io/_posts/2019-05-10-meet-us-at-barcelona.md

 ### Monday 20th May - Serverless Practioners Summit

 The [Serverless Practioners Summit](https://spseu19.sched.com) is a co-located event hosted by the [CNCF](https://www.cncf.io) at KubeCon.
-It's on Monday so it's technically a "day 0" event.
-If you planned your travel accordingly, then we'd love to see you there.
-The event is being organised by the OpenFaaS Founder and the companies that are behind Knative such as IBM and Google.
+The event will take place on Monday which is the day before the main KubeCon event kicks-off.
+If you planned your travel accordingly, it would be great to see you there.
+I'm co-organizing the event with folks from Google and IBM who will be representing Google's new [Knative project](https://github.com/knative/).

 In the morning we'll have talks and updates from the OpenFaaS and Knative projects followed by an update from the CNCF's Serverless Working Group.
-In the Afternoon there will be additional talks as well as open discussion sessions called Birds of a Feather or (BoF).
+In the afternoon there will be additional talks, as well as open discussion sessions called Birds of a Feather or (BoF).
 The Google team will be running an afternoon of sponsored content on Knative.

 * [A bright 2019 for OpenFaaS - project & community updates](https://spseu19.sched.com/event/Nq4i/a-bright-2019-for-openfaas-project-community-updates)

-In the opening talk Alex will share highlights and lessons learned from the past 12 months of community development.
+In the opening talk [Alex](https://github.com/alexellis) will share highlights and lessons learned from the past 12 months of community development.
 During that time we've seen over 17k GitHub stars, 40 companies sign-up to the end-user community and over 200 contributors have PRs successfully merged.

 * [Kubernetes and AWS Lambda can play nicely together with OpenFaaS](https://spseu19.sched.com/event/Nq4u/kubernetes-and-aws-lambda-can-play-nicely-together-with-openfaas)

-Before lunch Ed Wilde will show us how innovation can come from mixing together two existing technologies to create a new one.
-Ed came up with the idea of faas-lambda over the holiday period last year and has since developed an interface (provider) for the OpenFaaS ecosystem that enables it to target AWS Lambda.
+Before lunch [Ed Wilde](https://twitter.com/ewilde/) of [Form3](https://form3.tech) will show us how innovation can come from mixing existing technologies to create a new one.
+Over the holidays Ed and I had a pub lunch where we came up with a crazy idea of building an OpenFaaS provider that would deploy functions directly to AWS Lambda without any modifications.
+Ed began work on the idea several months ago, and at his talk he will open-source the code and show us how `faas-lambda` works.

 * [OpenFaaS Birds of a Feather Session](https://spseu19.sched.com/event/Nq5C/bof-open-faas)